nickbrandt/GitLab/doc/user/admin_area/settings/account_and_limit_settings.md

 via the web UI, the maximum **attachment** size is the limiting factor.
 This is due to a [web server](../../../development/architecture.md#components) needing to receive the file before GitLab generates the commit.
+Prefer [Git LFS](../../../topics/git/lfs/index.md) for adding large files to a repository.

 ## Max import size